 Usually, the vessels engaged in the research survey from 5:00 to 17:00 and anchored in calm bay at night.
-While there were several days in rough sea, we could carry out the surveys for 17 days among 18 days.
-The piston-line was surveyed off Bremer Bay in seven days for 14 lines.
+While there were several days in rough sea, we could carry out the surveys for 14 days among 18 days.
+The piston-line off Bremer Bay was surveyed in 5 days for 10 lines.

-During the survey, a total of 403 fish individuals were hooked, including 319 SBT, 12 skipjack Katsuwonus pelamis, 32 bonito Sarda orientaris, 18 yellowtail kingfish Seriola lalandi, and 22 unidentified individuals which escaped far from the vessel.
-Among the 319 SBT individuals, 51 SBT were implemented archival tags in their body cavity with CCSBT conventional tags on their dorsal.
-160 SBT were killed for biological sampling.
-Total weight of SBT killed was 566.3 kg.
+During the survey, a total of 320 fish individuals were hooked, including 259 SBT, 2 skipjack Katsuwonus pelamis, 16 bonito Sarda orientaris, 9 yellowtail kingfish Seriola lalandi, 2 australian barracuda Sphyraena novaehollandiae, 6 australian salmon Arripis trutta and 26 unidentified individuals which escaped far from the vessel.
+Among the 259 SBT individuals, 83 SBT were implemented archival tags into their body cavity.
+94 SBT were killed for biological sampling.
+Total weight of SBT killed was 281.3 kg.